Cirdans-Home/enforce-katz-and-pagerank/NumericalExamples/README.md

 > Comparison with the TSDP algorithm requires cloning the repository with the
 > `--recurse-submodules` option, see the information in the
 > [main README](https://github.com/Cirdans-Home/enforce-katz-and-pagerank/blob/main/README.md) of the repository.

+> [!NOTE]
+> The _high precision_ test require the [ADVANPIX: Multiprecision Computing Toolbox for MATLAB](https://www.advanpix.com/),
+> see the information in the [main README](https://github.com/Cirdans-Home/enforce-katz-and-pagerank/blob/main/README.md) of the repository.

 ## Toeplitz